Triflic acid

 Triflic acid, the short name for trifluoromethanesulfonic acid, TFMS, TFSA, HOTf or TfOH, is a sulfonic acid with the chemical formula CF3SO3H.
 It is one of the strongest known acids.
 Triflic acid is mainly used in research as a catalyst for esterification.
-It is a hygroscopic, colorless, slightly viscous liquid and is soluble in polar solvents.
+It is a hygroscopic, colorless, slightly viscous liquid that is soluble in polar solvents.

 Synthesis

-Trifluoromethanesulfonic acid is produced industrially by electrochemical fluorination (ECF) of methanesulfonic acid:
+Trifluoromethanesulfonic acid is produced industrially by electrochemical fluorination (ECF) of methanesulfonic acid to triflyl fluoride: